jasonbbccdd/lab-git-and-github/README.md

 # Requirements
 This lab requires 2 person and will be refered to `partnerA` & `partnerB`.

+Once you have complete a set of excercise, switch roles and do it again.

 # Setup
 **PartnerA**
 1. On the upper right, click `Fork` (Select your own account if prompted)